-Danielle Cullen is research faculty at PolicyLab and Attending Physician and Clinical Instructor of Pediatrics in the Division of Emergency Medicine at Children’s Hospital of Philadelphia (CHOP) and the Perelman School of Medicine at the University of Pennsylvania.
-She is also a senior fellow of the University of Pennsylvania Leonard Davis Institute of Health Economics.
+Danielle Cullen, MD, MPH, MSHP is research faculty at PolicyLab and Attending Physician and Assistant Professor of Pediatrics in the Division of Emergency Medicine at Children’s Hospital of Philadelphia (CHOP) and the Perelman School of Medicine.
 Dr. Cullen’s research focuses on socio-economic health disparities, in particular childhood food insecurity.
 Her long-term goal is to reduce food insecurity and improve health outcomes among socially disadvantaged children through the development of effective, acceptable and feasible strategies to identify social risk and improve family engagement with resources.
-She is dedicated to community involvement in programmatic design to enhance reach and sustainability.
-Her current interdisciplinary research portfolio includes mixed-methods evaluations of social determinant screening modalities, locations and referral processes, and the implementation and evaluation of the USDA’s summer food service program across CHOP clinical settings.
-In addition to her research, Dr. Cullen serves as chair of the Food Insecurity workgroup for the multi-institutional COACH (Collaborative Opportunities to Advance Community Health) initiative to address social determinants of health in southeastern Pennsylvania.
+Her current research portfolio includes mixed-methods evaluations of social determinant screening modalities, locations and referral processes, and the implementation and evaluation of the USDA’s summer food service program across CHOP clinical settings.
+Cullen serves as Chair of the Food Insecurity workgroup for the multi-institutional COACH (Collaborative Opportunities to Advance Community Health).